rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 When disaster brings sudden death, he mocks at the calamity of the innocent. ^0923

-The earth is given into the hand of the wicked; he covers the faces of its judges — if it is not he, who then is it? ^0924
+The earth is given into the hand of the wicked; he covers the faces of its judges--if it is not he, who then is it? ^0924

 My days are swifter than a runner; they flee away; they see no good. ^0925

 They go by like skiffs of reed, like an eagle swooping on the prey. ^0926

-If I say, I will forget my complaint, I will put off my sad face, and be of good cheer, ^0927
+If I say, 'I will forget my complaint, I will put off my sad face, and be of good cheer,' ^0927

 I become afraid of all my suffering, for I know you will not hold me innocent. ^0928